ThiagoMaria-SecurityIT/sql-security-applications/README.md

 >[!NOTE]
 > 📌 AI-Assisted Code Notice
-> The SQL in this repository was developed with the help of AI tools.
+> - The SQL in this repository was developed with the help of AI tools.
->It is intended for educational/demonstration purposes only—review and test thoroughly before any other use.
+> - It is intended for educational/demonstration purposes only—review and test thoroughly before any other use.

 This repository contains SQL scripts and database schemas for working with security information, including: